dwjohnston/dockerized-python-app/README.md

   - use the operating system of your choice
   - apply appropriate configurations and secure the operating system
   - install the python application within this repository
+  - make the application available on port 80

 - Supply documentation to illustrate :
   - how to execute your deployment code
-  - your assumption and design considerations
+  - your assumptions and design considerations
   - any requirement needed to execute the deployment, eg account details, images, tool dependencies etc..

 - How to submit your solution :